 - Stores media content metadata and application data model.

-- Stores media content metadata and application data model, as an alternative to Google Datastore.
+- Stores media content metadata and application data model, as an alternative to Cloud Datastore.

 - App Engine Task Queue

-- Integrates App Engine application with media processing software running on Google Compute Engine.
+- Integrates App Engine application with media processing software running on Compute Engine.

 - Image Services